-In celebration of our 3-year anniversary, we invite you to join us in building an industry-wide movement for greater gender – and generational – equity in coffee farming communities around the world.
+We invite you to join us in building an industry-wide movement for greater gender – and generational – equity in coffee farming communities around the world.
 This initiative Equal Origins will work to ensure that everyone, at every level of the supply chain, matters equally.

 We’re looking for 100 committed leaders, businesses, and individuals to sponsor this initiative at an equal level of $1000 each - giving everyone an equal voice and stake in our shared commitment to equity, equality, and a healthy supply chain now and for generations to come.